t-aggelos/tokiponedo/README.md

 - `si wa ru seme?` = "you're doing what?" (**ru is the verb meaning "to do"**)
 - `seme wa Anjo` = "what(subject) is Anjo?" = "Who's Anjo?"
 - `jan nimi wa seme?` = "person's name is what?" = "what is their name" ?
+Additionally repeating the verb of the sentence in conjuction with `na`(negation particle) forms **yes or no** questions.
+- `si wa wiwe mokeru na mokeru o kasi?` = "Do you want or not want to eat the fruit" = Do you want to eat the fruit? (while expecting a yes or no as an answer).
+- `mama si wa wiwe taweru na taweru o si tawa tomo jo Anjo` = "Does your mother want to move you to Anjo's house?"
 ### Recursion
 Recursion is a bit tricky; and will be discussed once i update this text.
 For now I advice simply closing your sentences and using anaphora or the demonstrative particle to refer to something in another sentence.
 For example, "I will move to the house that has no doors" could be:
 `mi wa taweru o tomo. tomo ni wa ron na poruta`.
 You could also say it in the inverse order.